top of page

 Have the Best Time Exploring Washington DC - For FREE!

 Best of...
-This is my DC Free Day Itinerary.
-While I divide activites into a 3 day itinerary towards the bottom of this apge, feel free to grab what ever you like to match the time and needs of your own trip!
+This is my DC Free Days Itinerary.
+While I divide favorite activities into a 3-day itinerary towards the bottom of this page, feel free to grab whatever you like to match the time and needs of your own trip!
 These are some of the best times we have had over several trips.
-I made this list after reviewing our adventures and consulting the the experts: My 4 Kids.
+I made this list after reviewing our adventures and consulting the experts: My 4 Kids.
 We've been to DC now several times, usually for a few hours at a time when stopping on our way through to NY.

 Washington DC ~~~ A Great place for Family Adventure or just wandering with your love ~~~